Serrowxd/uipw-react/README.md

 - There is absolutely zero reactivity to lower layouts that 1920x1080 - this will need to be fixed.

+- `Future:` Shift all the text into state `{this.text}` and create two layouts, allowing for mobile/desktop layouts to exist.

 ### Issues

 - Display image provided is not enough to fit the viewport, will need to find something more suitable.
 Image scaling is off at 1920x1080 + but lower is fine.